shanepeckham/AKS_Security/README.md

 # Deploying secure solutions on Azure Kubernetes Service

+Most Kubernetes security breaches are due to humar error, deploying with defaults, and not locking down components

 ## Key risks of an insecure Kubernetes cluster

 * Access to sensitive data